-First, let’s clarify something.
-When we say turnover period, we’re starting on the date of the departing residents’s move-out inspection, when a property is examined and any damage and necessary repairs are identified.
-This period then ends on the date of the property’s final quality inspection, when the repairs have been completed and the unit is declared ready for rent.
+A turnover period starts at the departing residents’ move-out inspection.
+This is when a property is examined and any damage and necessary repairs are identified.
+The turnover period ends on the date of the property’s final quality inspection.
+By this point, the repairs have been completed and the unit is declared ready for rent.

-In 45% of the property management companies we studied, the average turnover period lasted less than nine days.
+In 45% of the property management companies we studied, the average turnover period lasted less than 9 days.
 The largest segment within this group completed their turnover within five and seven days, with 31% of the turnovers taking less than seven days.
 Not too shabby, we’d say.

-On the flip side, turnover periods for 49% of the companies studied lasted nine days or longer, with 35% of those companies taking 13 days or longer.
+On the flip side, property turnovers for 49% of the companies studied lasted nine days or longer, with 35% of those companies taking 13 days or longer.
 In general, if a company missed the nine-day mark, it was a good bet they’d take two weeks or longer to complete the turnover.

 Overall, companies were either agile, turning over a property within seven days (31%), or sluggish, taking more than two weeks between the move-out inspection and final, “rent-ready” inspection (35%).